Javaliant/Pomodoro/README.md

 Pomodoro
 ========

-A simple Pomodoro style timer for productivity
+A simple Pomodoro style timer written in pure Javascript.